Structure and Responsibilities

 Lone working

 No lone working is permitted with hazardous equipment.
-In particular all unshielded high-voltage equipment is to be regarded as hazardous and are not to be used alone outside normal office hours.
-If there is any doubt about whether or not a piece of equipment is hazardous the Departmental Safety Officer must be consulted.
+In particular, all unshielded high-voltage equipment is to be regarded as hazardous and is not to be used alone outside normal office hours.
+If there is any doubt about whether or not a piece of equipment is hazardous, the Departmental Safety Officer must be consulted.

 Children